sergev/gisp/docs/Language.md

 - **Inline Scheme:** `` var quoted = `(list 1 2 3) `` inserts the exact
   s-expression `(list 1 2 3)` into the compiled output.

+### Vectors

+Vectors provide fixed-length, mutable storage with constant-time indexed access.
+You can:

+- Build them inline with the literal form `#[elem, ...]`.
+It expands to the same runtime representation as the Scheme reader literal `#(elem ...)` or an explicit `(vector elem ...)` call.
+- Allocate them programmatically via `makeVector(length, [fill])`.
+The optional fill value is evaluated once and copied into every slot.
+- Declare a zero-filled vector with `var buffer[size]`.
+This is shorthand for `var buffer = makeVector(size, nil)`; every slot starts out as `nil`.
+- Read and write elements using array-style syntax. `vec[index]` expands to `vectorRef(vec, index)`, and `vec[index] = value` expands to `vectorSet(vec, index, value)`.
+Indices are zero-based; out-of-range accesses raise an error.
+- Inspect and transform them with the standard primitives: `vectorLength`, `vectorFill`, `vectorToList`, and `listToVector`.

+Use vectors when you need in-place updates, dense numeric storage, or a scratch buffer that would be cumbersome with linked lists.
+For a tour that includes the sieve-of-Eratosthenes example, see the “Vector Literals and Indexed Arrays” section of the tutorial.

+> Tips:
+> - When embedding raw Scheme code via backticks, the reader literal `#( ... )` is often more convenient than spelling out `(vector ...)`.
+> - Prefer the surface literal `#[ ... ]` or `var name[size]` inside `.gisp` files so the syntax stays consistent with the Go-flavoured style.

 ### Symbol Literals in Backticks

 Inline s-expression literals are handed to the Scheme-style reader in `sexpr`, so all of Scheme's prefix sugar is available.
 A bare token like `` `+ `` reads as the symbol `+`, and `` `'+ `` expands to `(quote +)`.
 Prefer those forms over spelling out `(quote ...)` manually—for example, `cons(`'+, args)` is identical to `cons(`(quote +), args)` but shorter.
 We intentionally do **not** rewrite string literals such as `"+"` into symbols: strings are plain data, and automatic coercion would make it impossible to represent an actual string containing a plus sign.
 If you do need to turn a string into a symbol at runtime, use the existing `stringToSymbol` primitive instead of overloading the reader.